faisalrahman36/Healpy_Utility_Galaxy_Surveys/README.md

 This repo contains some utility code to help with healpy based galaxy survey analysis.

-The files have code for:
+The Healpy_Utility.py file has code for:

 1-Function to convert right ascensions given in hour,minutes and seconds format into degrees.